NomadicDaddy/htmx-debugger/README.md

 ### Data Usage Compliance

-htmx-debugger complies with the Chrome Web Store Developer Program Policies regarding data usage.
+htmx-debugger complies with both the Chrome Web Store Developer Program Policies and the Firefox Add-Ons policies regarding data usage.
 The extension:

 -   Does not collect any personal user data
 -   Does not transmit any captured debugging information outside of the user's browser